Canada Rockies Trip 2024 — Calgary Stampede, Icefields Parkway & Vancouver | Two for the Row'd

 Is the Panorama Seaplane tour in Vancouver worth it?

 Yes — genuinely one of the most spectacular things we have done in 57 countries.
-Flying over Vancouver, the harbour, and the surrounding mountains gives you a perspective on the city that you simply cannot get from the ground.
+Flying over Vancouver, the harbour and the surrounding mountains gives you a perspective on the city you simply cannot get from the ground.
 It is pricey but absolutely worth it.
 Watch our reel above before you book.

 How long do you need for the Calgary to Vancouver route?